ybotf/Automatic-Highlighter/README.md

 ## Part F
 Modify the C program from Part E to get the best sequence of colours.
 Inputs and Outputs are the same as Part B. For this part, assume only 4 colours, as in Parts A and B.

-(altered descrpition written by Grady Fitzpatrick, 2023)
+(Altered descrpition written by Grady Fitzpatrick, 2023)